fluent/fluent-plugin-kafka/README.md

 If key name `message_key_key` exists in a message, this plugin publishes the value of message_key_key to kafka and can be read by consumers.
 Same message key will be assigned to all messages by setting `default_message_key` in config file.
 If message_key_key exists and if partition_key_key is not set explicitly, messsage_key_key will be used for partitioning.

 #### Headers
 It is possible to set headers on Kafka messages.
+This only works for kafka2 and rdkafka2 output plugin.

-The format is like key1:value1,key2:value2
+The format is like key1:value1,key2:value2.
+For example:

     <match app.**>
       @type kafka2